-Using mild steel become familiar with the basic skills of the blacksmith to develop your designs and make successful objects.
+Using mild steel, become familiar with the basic skills of the blacksmith to develop your designs and make successful objects.

-This course is intended to introduce you to the basic skills of the blacksmith, the techniques of working hot metal in the forge and the implications of these skills for design and form.
+This course is intended to introduce you to the basic skills of the blacksmith, the techniques of working hot metal in the forge and to the implications of these skills for design and form.

-You will work on the following: detailed use of the fire, drawing down tapers, upsetting, bending, punching, twisting, welding, splitting.
+You will work on the following: detailed use of the fire, drawing down tapers, upsetting, bending, punching, twisting, welding, and splitting.

 Arrival Day - this is the first date listed above

 Courses start early evening.
 Residential students to arrive from 4pm, non-residential students to arrive by 6.45pm.

 8 - 9pm: First teaching session, attendance is essential.

 Evening working - students may have access to workshops, but only with their tutor's permission and provided any health and safety guidelines are observed.